• Skip to primary navigation

 1. Count down with a homemade Advent calendar full of fun activities!

 Last year I glued envelopes to a giant piece of posterboard and had the boys decorate it.
-We came up with a list of 25 things to do, including baking and delivering cookies, making cards for neighbours, lighting advent candles, singing Christmas carols and watching a Christmas movie.
+We came up with a list of 25 things to do, including baking and delivering cookies, making cards for neighbours, lighting advent candles, reading specific Bible verses, singing Christmas songs and watching a Christmas movie.
 I strategically placed them in the envelopes (based on our schedule and what we could handle each day) and the boys were so excited to pull out their activity each morning.

 For the utterly non-crafty in the bunch, you could also just put the ideas into 25 envelopes, or write them on 25 popsicle sticks and allow your child to choose one per day.
 This is an example of an advent activity that can be easily modified to the age of your children.
 (Here’s a website with a ton of great activity ideas for your calendar!)